 At school, I am currently teaching grade 4 and I really enjoy it.
 They are the perfect age, old enough to be responsible but still young enough to be pre-teenage angst.
 My classroom is located in the media centre where all the classes are designed to be closed off or open plan depending on the teacher’s preference.
 The walls are all exposed wood which was a little strange but allows for an unbelievable amount of display space.
 Unfortunately all displays have to follow a strict display policy, which pretty much goes against all my creativity and anything I was taught by the display master, Mrs Joan Jones.
 Just so you can see, here is a picture of my classroom (I have tried to rebel a little where I can :).)

 If you’re like me then you will look at the yellow cushions on the chairs and think… ‘Wow they’re lucky.’
 But they are actually earthquake hats.
 Twice a year we have an earthquake drill where we practise what would happen if there was an earthquake and a tsunami warning.
 Firstly the children have to get under the table as I go round opening windows and grabbing my earthquake helmet.
 After the initial quake has settled, we must then exit the building with the earthquake cushions on the children’s head and line up on the field to register.
 If there is any threat of a tsunami we must evacuate to the nearest high-rise building which we practise during the drill.
-It is really important and it brings home to you just how much responsibility you have when the parents drop their children off to you each and every day.
+It is really important and it brings home to you just how much responsibility you have each day when the parents drop their children off to you each morning.
 It’s scary and daunting but there is one positive side to it all; watching those children who’ve developed a little bit of an attitude, walk down the street in public with a cushion on their head can be very amusing.

 As I said earlier, my classroom is located in the media centre which has a full library of picture, chapter and non-fiction books in both Japanese and English.
 Each class has a designated library lesson in their timetable where the children get to choose books to take home and then find a cosy spot on the sofas or on bean bags to read just for enjoyment.
 It is such a fantastic space and my favourite part of the school.